mui/toolpad/docs/data/toolpad/core/components/sign-in-page/sign-in-page.md

 Throwing an empty error – such as `throw new Error('')` – results in a default message in the notification.

 :::info
-Try signing in with a random string, `password`, and `default` as the passwords to see this behaviour in action.
+Try signing in with a random string, `password`, and `default` as the passwords to see this behavior in action.
 :::

 {{"demo": "NotificationsSignInPageError.js", "iframe": true, "height": 500}}